git-moss/DrivenByMoss-Documentation/Novation/Novation-SLMkIII.md

 * dis-/enable the steps by pressing the pads.
 * change the note length or create long notes by pressing a note pad, keep it pressed, wait a bit and then press a pad right to it.
 * long press a step to edit the note.
+Selected notes are lit in yellow.

 * **Scene 1** - Toggle between note and step view
 * **Scene 2** - Open the resolution selection mode.
 Press one of the buttons below the display to select a resolution.